PXZUpLUK/Reforestation/README.md

-## I had a dream that I was a muffler last night.
-I woke up exhausted!
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.